AlbertaSat/ex2_ground_station_website/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Describe a new feature
+about: Suggest an idea for this project
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''